PFAS ("forever chemicals") · 2024

 +Is there PFOA in New Orleans, LA tap water?

-Yes — New Orleans, LA's 2024 Consumer Confidence Report lists PFOA at 0–4.1 ng/L. New Orleans, LA's 2024 report shows PFOA detected, but the EPA has not set an enforceable federal limit for it.
+Yes — New Orleans, LA's 2024 Consumer Confidence Report lists PFOA at 0–4.1 ng/L. New Orleans, LA's 2024 Consumer Confidence Report shows PFOA at or above the federal limit (0 ng/L MCLG).
+Measured value is 1.0× the threshold.

 +What's the federal limit for PFOA in drinking water?